magento/knowledge-base/src/troubleshooting/general/live-search-catalog-data-sync.md

     ```sql
     select * from catalog_data_exporter_products where sku = '<your_sku>' and store_view_code = '<your_ store_view_code>';
     ```
-1. If you do not see the correct data, try to reindex using following command and rerun the SQL query in step 1 to verify the data:
+1. If you do not see the correct data, try to reindex using the following command and rerun the SQL query in step 1 to verify the data:
     ```bash
     bin/magento indexer:reindex catalog_data_exporter_products
     ```